Jaguar R5: Sponsorship and livery

 As with the previous seasons, the car was painted in dark green with white accents.
 The team retained their long-tem sponsorship with HSBC during the Stewart Grand Prix period along with support from Hangar-7.

 At the Monaco Grand Prix, Jaguar unveiled a special livery to promote the new film, Ocean's Twelve.
 The car's airbox and red-painted nose feature the movie's logo, and the car's nose features a diamond worth $300.000 owned by jewelry brand Steinmetz.
 Klien crashed into the guardrails at the Loews hairpin on the first lap.
 When Jaguar personnel arrived at the crash site, the diamond was gone.

 At the Brazilian Grand Prix the team earned an odd form of publicity when two of its engineers adopted an inflatable donkey (acquired following a give-away on a soda can) from the movie Shrek as an impromptu team mascot.
 Bernie Ecclestone, Max Mosley, much of the sport's management, and every driver except Michael Schumacher signed the donkey, which the engineers promised to auction off for charity.

 Red Bull R5

 When Red Bull bought the Jaguar team in November 2004, they had just a few days to come up with an all new livery in time for their first pre season tests.
 The livery was light blue and grey and resembled an energy drink can in colour.

 BOSS GP

 The R5 made a second racing debut in BOSS GP at the 2011 Hockenheim Historic driven by Klaas Zwart coming second in the first race and retiring in the second.
-The car was later badly damaged in 2017 in a BOSSGP race at Assen TT circuit.
+Zwart would then go on to win the Open class title in 2011, 2012, and 2015.
+The car was later badly damaged in 2017 in a BOSS GP race at Assen TT circuit.
 This car was repaired and returned to racing in 2019.